 How Are Medicare Advantage Plans Different From Original Medicare?

 Original Medicare is a private fee-for-service system.
 Approved healthcare providers (e.g., doctors, hospitals, nursing homes, etc.) agree to accept a set payment for their services.
 Medicare pays about 80 percent of Medicare-approved costs.
-The beneficiary pays the remaining 20 percent for their Medicare coverage.
+The A person who has health care insurance through the Medicare or Medicaid programs. pays the remaining 20 percent for their Medicare coverage.

-Although all Medicare Advantage plans agree to provide the same Medicare-approved services included in Medicare Part A and Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care...., they are not required to cover them in the same way.
+Although all Medicare Advantage plans agree to provide the same Medicare-approved services included in Medicare Part A and Part B, they are not required to cover them in the same way.
 Specifically, a plan can charge you both a monthly premium to be in the plan and copayments when you use health services.
 Also, a plan can mandate that you get a referral to use various healthcare services (i.e., specialists, lab tests, diagnostics, etc.).
 Referrals are not required for wellness visits or when you need to see your primary care physician.
 You also do not need a referral for a hospital stay due to an emergency or to go to urgent care.

 Aside from the cost and control differences cited above, another big difference is the extra benefits insurance companies can add to their plans.
 One of the top benefits plans add is prescription drug coverage (Medicare Part D plan).
 Other popular benefits include routine dental, vision, and hearing.
 Some plans even offer SilverSneakers as one of their additional benefits so their members can stay fit.

-On the plus column for Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage...., you don’t have to deal with open enrollment when you have Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Part B coverage, and there are no network providers or service area restrictions within the USA.
+On the plus column for Original Medicare, you don’t have to deal with open enrollment when you have Part A and Part B coverage, and there are no network providers or service area restrictions within the USA.

 Do I Still Need Medigap Insurance?

-Medicare Advantage is an alternative to Original Medicare and a Medicare supplement (Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage....).
+Medicare Advantage is an alternative to Original Medicare and a Medicare supplement (Medigap).
 The two types of insurance are not compatible.
 If you enroll in a Medicare Advantage plan, you will automatically be disenrolled from Medicare Part A and Medicare Part B. At the same time, if you have a supplement, the insurance carrier will be notified and will cancel your policy.

 What is Medicare Part C?

-Medicare Part C is another name for Medicare Advantage.
+Medicare Part C is Medicare's private health plan option.
+Also known as Medicare Advantage, Medicare Part C plans are a type of Medicare health plan offered by companies that contract with Medicare to provide all... is another name for Medicare Advantage.
 There’s no difference between Part C plans and Medicare Advantage plans.
-The Medicare is a federal health insurance program for people ages 65 and older and people with certain disabilities.... organizes benefits in lettered parts, A, B, C, and D. Parts A and B are Original Medicare.
-And Part D is for Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions.....
+The Medicare is a federal health insurance program for people ages 65 and older and people with certain disabilities. organizes benefits in lettered parts, A, B, C, and D. Parts A and B are Original Medicare.
+And Part D is for Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each....

 What Are Medicare Advantage PPO Plans?